 - They can be made in less than 30 minutes.

-Ingredients for there red, white, and green marbled sugar cookies
+Ingredients for this marble sugar cookies

 To make this Christmas sugar cookie recipe you will need the following ingredients: